DeepLabCut/DeepLabCut/docs/functionDetails.md

 ### (G) Train The Network
 [DOCSTRING](https://github.com/AlexEMG/DeepLabCut/wiki/DOCSTRINGS#train_network)

-Timing: The time required to train the network mainly depends on the frame size of the dataset and the computer hardware.
-On a NVIDIA GeForce GTX 1080 Ti GPU, it takes ≈ 6 hrs to train the network for at least 200,000 iterations.
-On the CPU, it will take several days to train for the same number of iterations on the same training dataset.

 The function ‘train_network’ helps the user in training the network.
 It is used as follows:
 ```python
 deeplabcut.train_network(config_path)